EricAPurvis/Indev_Project_SurPHive_Demo/README.md

 wood - get wood when you chop down a tree etc

 stone - get stone when you mine a rock

+---Things to Note---

+Graphics are not final, gameplay is my main priority at this time

+Comments can still be made on Graphics as long as its constructive

+Looking for potential ideas to implement / to add to my to do list

+Entering the house door currently will teleport you to a different looking temp map until a house interior has been made to get into instead